United States v. Jones (2012): Other opinions

-Following the privacy-based approach most commonly used post-Katz, the four-justice minority were instead of the opinion that the continuous monitoring of every single movement of an individual's car for 28 days violated a "reasonable expectation of privacy", and thus constituted a search.
+Following the privacy-based approach most commonly used post-Katz, the other four justices were instead of the opinion that the continuous monitoring of every single movement of an individual's car for 28 days violated a reasonable expectation of privacy, and thus constituted a search.
 Alito explained that before GPS and similar electronic technology, month-long surveillance of an individual's every move would have been exceptionally demanding and costly, requiring a tremendous amount of resources and people.
 As a result, society's expectations were, and still are, that such complete and long-term surveillance would not be undertaken, and that an individual would not think it could occur to him or her.

-With regard to continuous monitoring for a short period, the minority relied on the Knotts precedent and decline to find a violation of the expectation of privacy.
+With regard to continuous monitoring for a short period, the other Justices relied on the Knotts precedent and declined to find a violation of the expectation of privacy.
 In Knotts, a short-distance signal beeper in the defendant's car was tracked during a single trip for less than a day.
-The Knotts Court held that a person traveling on public roads has no expectation of privacy in his movements, because the vehicle's starting point, direction, stops, or final destination could be seen by anyone else on the road.
+The Knotts court held that a person traveling on public roads has no expectation of privacy in his movements, because the vehicle's starting point, direction, stops, or final destination could be seen by anyone else on the road.